libktx/ktx/scene2d/README.md

     * `table`,
     * `tree`
     * `verticalGroup`
-  * Parental widgets that _can_ store actors due to their type hierarchy, but usually do not:
+  * Parental widgets that _can_ store actors due to their type hierarchy, but do not have to:
     * `button`
     * `checkBox`
     * `imageButton`